akash-sharma/hystrix-demo/README.md

 Hystrix as a Circuit breaker in Spring

 Why to use circuit breaker:
-Markup : 1 Avoids overloading the unhealthy downstream service so that it can recover
-         2 It stops cascading failures across services in a distributed environment.
+(1) Avoids overloading the unhealthy downstream service so that it can recover (2) It stops cascading failures across services in a distributed environment.
-         3 Helps to create a system that can survive gracefully when key services are either unavailable or have high latency 4 It provides fallback options.
+(3) Helps to create a system that can survive gracefully when key services are either unavailable or have high latency (4) It provides fallback options.
 This helps to add proper error message or error handlings.

 Developed by Netflix engineering team.